influence-services/kurakura/README.md

 # くらくら BETA
 A "dizzying"ly fast Python transpiler.

+## Updated
+- Now requires Windows, specifically Windows 11 due to the use of the command line detections we use.
+  - This *may* work with other OSes, but keep in mind, it might not.
+- Run the GUI by double clicking kurakura.py and running with Python.

 ## Virus Scans
 - [VirusTotal: Latest public beta](https://www.virustotal.com/gui/file/53530bc949020db83ad69d9bad4f7138e53b4b6e13cdd4cf32e8f1e7d181363a/detection)
   - [Hybrid Analysis (alternative)](https://www.hybrid-analysis.com/sample/97f5168a104ddb96db1e035811d924cddba7adaf38447e7d8e96da272c4b304f)